Where do you want to go?

 How long does it take to get from Osaka to Tokyo?

-It takes 1 hour 20 minutes to get from Osaka to Tokyo by plane if arriving at Haneda Airport or 1 hour 40 minutes if arriving at Narita Airport, and 2-3 hours by train, depending on the train service.
+It takes 1 hour 10 minutes to 1 hour 30 minutes to get from Osaka to Tokyo by plane, depending if departing from Kansai Airport or Itami Airport and arriving to Haneda Airport or Narita Airport, and 2-3 hours by train, depending on the train service.

 What types of airlines operate the route from Osaka to Tokyo?